Joestarfish/FarmChest/README.md

     -   **x-axis** - The number of blocks that will be checked on the X axis
     -   **z-axis** - The number of blocks that will be checked on the Z axis
 -   **should-drop-leftover-items** - Should the FarmChest drop the items that weren't able to fit inside of it ?
--   **can-player-pickup-block** - Can the player destroy and pickup the FarmChest ?